A consultant's guide to collaborating with hybrid teams + template

 In the past, hybrid work was about majority rule.
 People in the office had an advantage, while those in satellite or home offices were almost an afterthought.
 But effective hybrid collaboration requires us to think digital-first and create an inclusive environment for everyone to collaborate and contribute equally, no matter where they are in the world.
 Without intentional inclusivity, valuable contributions can be lost and teamwork is sacrificed.

 Make sure that all of your software and hardware is optimized for in-person and remote participants.
-That includes video conferencing platforms, shared documents, interactive displays in shared spaces, and collaborative workspaces like MURAL.
+That includes video conferencing platforms, shared documents, interactive displays in shared spaces, and collaborative workspaces like Mural.
 For example, if even one person is remote, everyone should join the meeting from their own computers in order to level the playing field.
 Everyone should bring their laptops to the meeting room, and everyone should be working in MURAL so no ideas are lost.
 Similarly, microphones and cameras should be properly set up beforehand so virtual attendees can see the room and hear everyone.

 As a consultant, you also need to accommodate different working styles.
 That means supporting both introverts to extroverts, as well as folks who prefer solo work time and those who thrive when collaborating live and bouncing ideas off each other.
 Effective collaboration design is key here.
 By sending out an agenda ahead of every meeting, assigning pre-work when necessary, and collaborating asynchronously (more on that later!) you give everyone the time and space they need to do their best work.